zerforschung/Covid32Data/README.md

 * It's not enought data
 * December was not an ideal time to collect data, because of holliday, change of lockdown rules, low PCR-Test coverage during a high covid incidence period.
 * Sensors where not evenly distributed over the subway routes of berlin
-* opening of a new subway line during this period
+* opening of a new subway line extension during this period
 * Sensors where placed in different locations of the trains, also because of different types of trains